centminmod/wordpress-plugin-mirror-poc/readme.md

 There are ~103K Wordpress plugins as of writing.
 If each plugin would consistently release a new version per day for 30 days, there would be 2x 103,000 R2 writes/day - one for R2 write for zip file and one for R2 write for JSON metadata file = 206,000/day = 6.18 million R2 writes per month.
 Obviously, not every plugin would be releasing a new version every day for an entire month.

-- 250GB of R2 storage with 5 million write and 25 million read operations
+- 250GB of R2 storage with 6.18 million write and 10 billion read operations
-- 6.18 million R2 write operations and 10 billion read operations on R2
 - Cloudflare Worker handling 10 billion requests, averaging 3ms CPU time per request

 1. R2 Storage Costs